henriqueholtz/Aws-Struggle/Produtcs/Network/AWS Site-to-Site VPN.md

+# Site to Site VPN

 AWS Site-to-Site VPN creates a secure connection between your data center or branch office and your AWS cloud resources.
 This connection goes over the public internet.

+Site to Site VPN is a connectivity service and it does not specialize in data migration.

 How AWS Site-to-Site VPN Works: